A (typically) straight and/or cis person who supports members of the LGBT community.

 Often expressed in terms of masculinity and femininity, gender is largely culturally determined and is assumed from the sex assigned at birth.

-Used to describe when a person experiences discomfort or distress because there is a mismatch between their sex assigned at birth and their gender identity.This is also the clinical diagnosis for someone who doesn’t feel comfortable with the gender they were assigned at birth.
+Used to describe when a person experiences discomfort or distress because there is a mismatch between their sex assigned at birth and their gender identity.This is also the clinical diagnosis for someone who doesn’t feel comfortable with the sex they were assigned at birth.

 How a person chooses to outwardly express their gender, within the context of societal expectations of gender.
 A person who does not confirm to societal expectations of gender may not, however, identify as trans.